MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_Doc\_AssistedReadingReasons:long -** Predefined set of values of why document was opened in assisted reading mode

+  - **Data_Doc_AsyncOpenKind:long –** Indicates whether a cached version of the cloud document was opened and which asynchronous refresh logic was used.

   - **Data\_Doc\_ChunkingType:long -** How is document stored in SharePoint

   - **Data\_Doc\_EdpState:long -** Enterprise Data Protection state of document